AtilaSaraiva/Madagascar-API-Library/README.md

 meson compile -C builddir
 ```

-If you are fortunate enough to use a Arch Linux distribution, you'll need only to run:
+If you are fortunate enough to use an Arch Linux distribution, you'll need only to run:

 ```
 makepkg